Luther (TV series): Plot

 John Luther is a Detective Chief Inspector (DCI) working for the Serious Crime Unit in series one, and the new "Serious and Serial" unit from series two.
 A dedicated police officer, Luther is obsessive, possessed, and sometimes violent.
 However, Luther has paid a heavy price for his dedication; he has never been able to prevent himself from being consumed by the darkness of the crimes with which he deals.

 For Luther, the job always comes first.
 His dedication is a curse and a blessing, both for him and those close to him.
-In the very first episode of the series he investigates brilliant psychopath and murderer Alice Morgan.
-Ultimately he is unable to arrest her due to lack of evidence, but as the series progresses, she becomes both his nemesis and unlikely companion.
+In the first episode of the series, he investigates brilliant psychopath and murderer Alice Morgan.
+Ultimately, he is unable to arrest her due to lack of evidence, but as the series progresses, she becomes both his nemesis and unlikely companion.
 As she pursues her infatuation with him, he gradually relents as he is able to glean insight from her about some of the cunning criminals he pursues.
 After Alice helps Luther avenge the death of his estranged wife Zoe, Luther aids her escape from a secure facility and she flees the country.
 In Alice's absence, Luther's life is dominated by his police work once again, culminating in the murder of his partner and protégé Justin Ripley in the third series.
 Alice reappears following Ripley's death, and finally convinces Luther to leave London with her.

 When the fourth series begins, Luther is living a reclusive life on the English coast.
 After learning of Alice's apparent death in mysterious circumstances, he is persuaded to return to London and resume his role as a DCI.
 It ultimately transpires that Alice faked her own death after her life with Luther did not match their expectations.
 Two years later she returns to extort money from organised crime boss George Cornelius, who sabotaged her previous diamond exchange.
 Embroiled in her schemes again, Luther's relationship with Alice heads towards its destructive climax.